• Skip to primary navigation

 STEP TWO: Prepare the Coating

-In a separate bowl, mix all-purpose flour, salt, and black pepper to create the seasoned flour mixture.
+In a separate bowl or tray, mix all-purpose flour, salt, and black pepper to create the seasoned flour mixture.

 STEP THREE: Coat the Onion Strings